rnation331/2025-Summer-Tokyo-Studio/README.md

   - **Dashboards** [link](https://www.arcgis.com/apps/dashboards/d30d95c5c09d414fbbe9ca41170330ec)
   - **Experience Builder** [link](https://experience.arcgis.com/experience/dba9870d0c0f4f36a501eca5dc9c27d5)

+## Contributor Instructions: ArcGIS Digital Twin Platform

+### 1. Access the Platform

+- Go to:  [link](https://gtmaps.maps.arcgis.com/), sign in with **Georgia Tech SSO Login**
+- Join the ArcGIS Online Group [link](https://arcg.is/0zSCb9)
+---

+### 2. Uploading Data Layers

+Before uploading, ensure (if necessary):
+- All spatial data are uniformly projected using WGS 84 or Japan National Coordinate System (JGD).
+(WGS84, JGD2000)
+- Time fields are uniformly formatted to support event-driven and time-series analysis.
+(YYYY-MM-DDTHH:mm:ss.sssZ)
+- Each layer is accompanied by a README-style metadata document, which specifies field definitions, data sources, collection time and unit specifications.
+· Unified spatial ID fields (e.g. parcel number, building ID, etc.) are used for each layer to facilitate spatial connection and attribute merging.
+(Based on the existing building layer ID and used for joining related data.)

+Items supported in ArcGIS Online: [link](https://doc.arcgis.com/en/arcgis-online/reference/supported-items.htm)
+- Shapefiles (.shp)
+- Raster Datasets (.tif, .img, etc.)
+- GeoJSON
+- CSV
+- ...

+Steps:
+1. Go to ArcGIS Online → **Content > Add Item > From your computer or web**
+2. Use clear file naming
+3. Add description
+4. Add tags:
+   - topic (`risk`, `regen`, `mobility`)
+5. Go to the Group Content section, then click **Add items to group** to add existing layers with the group.
+---

+### 3. Uploading Simulation Models

+Package files as a ZIP:
+- `model.py`, `readme.txt`, `inputs/`, `outputs/`

+Upload options:
+- **GitHub**: Place the model in `/models/urban_risk/` or `/models/regeneration/`
+- Or, upload the ZIP to **Data 2025** in Teams and share the access link in if your file or folder is too large for GitHub

+---

+### 4. Visualization Integration

+Add data/model output into the dashboard using the following methods
+- 3D model to ArcGIS Urban (DAE, FBX, DWG, OBJ...) [link](https://doc.arcgis.com/en/urban/latest/help/help-external-layers.htm)
+- Images, diagrams, or GIFs to be embedded in dashboard.
+- Shapefile, Scene Layer, Geojson, CSV (with coordinates) to ArcGIS Online Web Map
+- Map animation or large point/cloud data, use Kepler.gl

+---

+### 5. Metadata & Documentation

+- Each upload should be listed in `data/metadata/` with:
+  - Title, description, source, coordinate system, last updated
+- Simulation models should include a `README.md` with:
+  - Purpose, inputs and outputs, applicable scenarios, required tools, and how to run

 ## Tools and Technologies
 - GIS: ArcGIS Pro, ArcGIS Online, Experience Builder
 - Simulation: Rhino/Grasshopper, AnyLogic, Python (ABM, NetworkX)